sshaw/select-unique/readme.md

 });
 ```

-You can also retrieve what's currently selected or remaining:
+You can also retrieve what's currently selected or remaining within the group:
 ```js
 selects.remaining().forEach(option => {
     console.log(`text: ${option.text}  value: ${option.value}`);